vidjil/vidjil/doc/server.md

 #### since 2018  (100+ users, including 30+ regular users)
-  - Virtual Machine: 8 virtual CPUs, similar capacity Xxxxx
+  - Virtual Machine: 8 virtual CPUs
   - 6 workers
-  - RAM: Xxxx
+  - RAM: 28GB

 We create less workers for executing Vidjil-algo than there are (virtual) CPU availabe,